webprofusion/certify-docs/docs/script-hooks.md

 ```

 ### Example: update Remote Desktop Role Certificates
-(switches to 64-bit powershell to import the 64-bit RemoteDesktop module)
+This example assumes it's starting in a 32-bit instance and switches to the 64-bit powershell to import the 64-bit RemoteDesktop module.
+V4.x onwards of the app is 64-bit only.
 ```PowerShell
 param($result)
 set-alias ps64 "$env:windir\sysnative\WindowsPowerShell\v1.0\powershell.exe"